 If You’ve Been Charged with a Sex Offense, Discuss Your Case with a Baltimore Criminal Defense Attorney

 The consequences of a sex offense conviction cannot be overstated.
-If you or someone you care about is facing a sex offense charge in Baltimore, Maryland, protect your rights by calling criminal defense lawyer Randolph Rice of the Law Offices of Randolph Rice at (410) 694-7291 – or contact him online – for a free case evaluation.
+If you or someone you care about is facing a sex offense charge in Baltimore, Maryland, protect your rights by calling criminal defense lawyer Randolph Rice of the Rice, Murtha & Psoras at (410) 694-7291 – or contact him online – for a free case evaluation.